-Athlete safety is the highest priority in Ellensburg School District Athletics.
+Athlete safety is the highest priority in Granger School District Athletics.
 Coaches are responsible for creating an environment that is safe, supervised, and aligned with district and WIAA expectations.

 Core Safety Expectations